What are the Environmental Consequences of Improper Garbage Disposal in Oceans and Water Bodies?

 Littering

-Atmospheric pollution, which carries objects into the ocean via the wind, often results from littering.
-This includes single-use plastics like plastic bags and Styrofoam containers, which can take centuries to decompose.
-An estimated one trillion plastic bags are used worldwide each year.
+Atmospheric pollution, driven by littering, frequently transports debris into the ocean through the wind.
+This pollution includes single-use plastics such as plastic bags and Styrofoam containers, which can take hundreds of years to break down.
+It is estimated that around one trillion plastic bags are used globally each year.

 Ocean mining

-Deep-sea ocean mining can lead to ocean pollution and ecosystem disruption, particularly at the deepest ocean levels.
-The extraction of minerals like cobalt, zinc, silver, gold, and copper creates harmful sulfide deposits deep within the ocean.
+Deep-sea ocean mining has the potential to cause pollution and disrupt ecosystems, especially at the ocean’s greatest depths.
+Mining for minerals such as cobalt, zinc, silver, gold, and copper generates damaging sulfide deposits deep beneath the sea.

 Effects of ocean pollution